-David Suomi is currently the Acting Regional Administrator of the Federal Aviation Administration's (FAA) Northwest Region.
-In this capacity, he serves as the principal representative of the FAA Administrator and the senior FAA officials in the region.
-He provides corporate leadership in cross-organizational matters and represents FAA before industry, the public, and governmental organizations.
+David Suomi is currently the Deputy Regional Administrator of the Federal Aviation Administration's (FAA) Northwest Region.
+In this capacity, he, and the Regional Administrator, serves as the principal representatives of the FAA Administrator and the senior FAA officials in the region.
+They provide corporate leadership in cross-organizational matters and represent the FAA before industry, the public and governmental organizations.
 David also serves as the US Department of Transportation (DOT) Regional Transportation Coordinator (RETCO) designated to carry out critical functions for DOT in response to disasters as documented in the National Response Framework.

-Immediately prior to his current role, Mr. Suomi served as the national Manager of the FAA's Airport Improvement Program, a $3.5 billion annual infrastructure grant program to aid airport owners finance critical aviation infrastructure.
+Immediately prior to his current role, Mr. Suomi served as the national Manager of the FAA's Airport Improvement Program, a $3.5 billion annual infrastructure grant program that aids airport owners in financing critical aviation infrastructure.
 The program is funded through the Aviation Trust Fund.
-David oversaw project identification, prioritization, eligibility, and ultimate grant obligation for approximately 2,500 grants annually.
+Mr. Suomi oversaw project identification, prioritization, eligibility and ultimate grant obligation for approximately 2,500 grants annually.

 Prior to his FAA roles, Mr. Suomi served in a variety of senior executive roles associated with private and public-sector aviation management positions, and has represented interests before Federal, State and local governments.
 He was vice president of BAA USA, Inc., the US subsidiary of BAA plc, the United Kingdom private sector airport company that owned and operated London Heathrow, as well as other major aviation facilities around the world.